tharveyster/PHP-JavaScript-Event-Calendar/README.md

 ## Description
 This code is for an event calendar.
 It was created using HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and MySQL.

+## Demo Deployment
+A demo of this app has been deployed to Heroku.
+Any images uploaded as backgrounds for the months will not remain for long periods of time because the Heroku filesystem is ephemeral - that means that any changes to the filesystem whilst the dyno is running only last until that dyno is shut down or restarted.
+Each dyno boots with a clean copy of the filesystem from the most recent deploy.
+However, any background images you upload will be available during your testing session so that you can see how it works.
+I may eventually consider an S3 image hosting solution in the future so that the images are always available, but my priority at this time is to get a working demo up and running for short-term testing.
+The application can be found at https://php-javascript-event-calendar.herokuapp.com.

 ## Functionality
 It displays the current month, and has arrows to move to the previous or following months, along with dropdowns that let you select a month and year to display.
 It also has a "Today" button that returns you to the current month.